Innovation Hub To Enroll 1000 Youths In ICT Courses | Leadership Newspaper

 The Humanitarian Innovation Hub, was a scheme designed to harness innovations and technological ideas that would bring solutions towards addressing problems facing the Northeast as a result of insurgency.

-Osinbanjo, during the launch, said that the hub was a ‘silver lining’ in the heavy cloud of insurgency that has devastated the region”.
+Osinbanjo, during the launch, said that the hub was a ‘silver lining in the heavy cloud of insurgency that has devastated the region”.“It sends real time alerts to your maintenance team, as well as our Bhojsons care team, if configured, to address the issues before they become critical,” he said.

+On the newly launched 1,000 KVA range of Kirloskar Green Generators, Thiruvenkatam stated that the new range was designed to meet the yearnings of the customers obtained through deep customer feedback and market insights.

+“It is easily adapted to any configuration, such as standalone, interlocked, synchronised or grid connected.
+It is also built on globally renowned design and has patented winding design that helps withstand operating harsh conditions.
+Apart from that, it is quick and has affordable door step service coverage”, he added.

 MOST READ